-- I have an Airpoints American Express, which has no fees and has a better Airpoints earn rate than my Kiwibank Airpoints card.
-I mostly only use this in New Zealand.
+- I have an Airpoints American Express (no annual fee), which has no fees and earns me Airpoints.
+I use this for pretty much everything I buy while in New Zealand.

 - I carry a small amount of USD, and change $50 here and there whenever I am running out of cash and don’t want to buck up for an ATM withdrawal (maybe if I’m only in a city for a few days, etc).

 What should you use?